Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: Abstract

 \section{Abstract}

 We use FIRE-2 cosmological zoom-in hydrodynamic simulations to investigate the co-evolution between Milky Way-size galaxies and their host dark matter halos.
 We find that the formation of these galaxies follows a two-phase pattern, with an early phase featured by hot dynamics, bulge-dominated structure and bursty star formation, and a later phase featured by cold dynamics, disk-dominated structure and steady star formation.
-The transition times of these galaxy properties are tightly correlated with the time when the host halo transits from fast to slow accretion, suggesting that the two-phase assembly of halos drive the two-phase formation of galaxies.
+The transition times of these galaxy properties are correlated with the time when the host halo transits from fast to slow accretion, indicating the two-phase assembly of halos as a potential mechanism that drives the two-phase formation of galaxies.
 The physical origin of dynamical hotness can be summarized into two modes of star formation: a scattered mode in which stars form at large radii within cold gas streams associated with fast assembly of halos, and a concentrated mode in which stars form at small radii through violent fragmentation from globally self-gravitated gas when halo assembly is about to slow down.
-Cold gaseous and stellar disks can form only when the conditions of the two modes are removed by the stall of halo assembly and the reduction of gas by feedback processes.
+Cold gaseous and stellar disks can form when the conditions of the two modes are removed by the stall of fast halo assembly and the reduction of gas by feedback processes.
 The two modes of star formation leave distinct imprints on the structural properties of high-redshift galaxies, providing implications to be tested by JWST and future observations.